-Walnut Country offers three heated pools and one heated kiddie pool (at the Main Pool) for the exclusive use of its residents.
+Walnut Country offers three heated pools and one heated kiddie pool (at the Main Pool) for the use of its residents.
 Pool availability dates and times are subject to change without notice.

-To use the Main and Side Pools you must have a pool key and your CHOA badge.
+To use the Main and Side Pools you must have a pool key fob and your CHOA badge.
 All swimmers swim at their own risk.
 No swimmers under 14 years old may swim without adult supervision.
 No lifeguards are on duty at any pool unless otherwise noted.